Analysis of General and Partial Equilibrium

 General Equilibrium and Partial Equilibrium Analysis: A Comprehensive Guide

 In economics, equilibrium is the cornerstone for understanding how markets operate and reach stability.
 When an economy reaches equilibrium, supply and demand balance each other across markets, and no further changes are required unless external factors disrupt the balance.
-Economists have developed two critical methods for analyzing equilibrium—general equilibrium and partial equilibrium.
+Economists have developed two critical methods for analyzing equilibrium: general equilibrium and partial equilibrium.
 While partial equilibrium focuses on isolated markets, general equilibrium considers the entire economic system.

-What is Equilibrium in Economics?
+What Is Equilibrium in Economics?

 General Equilibrium